-In its first year of a new, single grade structure, the 2017/18 First Grade is creating memories and trends!
+First Grade is creating memories and trends!

 Service Learning Project – Arising out of a central theme of study, students look forward to bringing learning to life and seeing how they can make a difference.
 A recent example included organizing, promoting, and tallying a school-wide collection of supplies for local refugee families to be distributed through Naranj Tree organization in Norristown.

 Overnight Camping Trip at Camp Laughing Waters (two-day trip) – Students plan every aspect of this adventure, from what they eat to what they play and where they hike, in this fun way to practice all that students have learned about living in community.
 Students and teachers sleep in a cabin.

 International Luncheon – The culmination of a family heritage research project, this luncheon is attended by students and their families.
 Some Third Graders come dressed in their family’s traditional clothing.
 Students not only prepare and share a family recipe, they also present family stories to the luncheon guests, in this first formal speaking presentation.

 Ocean Animal Project – After in-depth research on an ocean animal, students write an original story that creatively incorporates facts they have learned.
 They then illustrate, publish, and perform readings of the hard-copy book of their creation to their class and to younger classes on campus.

 Invention Convention – Using Design Thinking strategies, students collaborate to design, and create something that assists with a perceived need.
 Students display and explain their creations with visiting classes at PMFS and with peers in a lively three-school science convention.